National Council

 Newsletter Editor

 The Newsletter Editor creates and distributes the official SCI newsletter.
 The Editor is responsible for every facet of the newsletter publication from accepting articles from members, soliciting articles, copy editing articles, and laying out the newsletter.
 Additionally, the Editor works with the President of SCI and conference hosts on the reporting of SCI conferences.
+The SCI Newsletter contains articles by, for and about SCI members including member news, conference reviews, pedagogy, practice and more. email: newsletter@societyofcomposers.org.

 SCI Newsletter Editor Ralph Lewis is a doctoral candidate in music composition attending University of Illinois at Urbana-Champaign.
 He is passionate about exploring, supporting, and understanding new musical expression.
 Active as a composer, music theorist, writer, and educator, his work is often centered on collaborating with people to create more welcoming, inclusive spaces and engaging with less discussed music and technology.
 As part of these efforts, he runs All Score Urbana, a free to the public community composition workshop series that focuses on teaching compositional skills as well as building relationships between people of all ages who are interested in composing and local performers.
+He received an M.F.A. in Electronic Music and Recording Media and an M.A. in Music Composition from Mills College, a B.M. in Music Composition from Oberlin Conservatory, and a B.A. in Classical Civilization from Oberlin College.

 SCION Editor

 The SCION Editor maintains a database of information on opportunities for composers including competitions, conferences, commissions, and residencies.
 Opportunity announcements are received from a wide range of sources in inconsistent formats.
 The Editor reviews and transfers event information into the SCION database, providing a single consistent format.
-The first of each month, the Editor sends to the membership a reminder announcement to check SCION.
+The first of each month, the Editor sends to the membership a reminder announcement to check SCION. email: scion@societyofcomposers.org

 A composer from the San Francisco Bay Area, John Bilotta collaborates with local performers and ensembles in performing his own works as well as the works of composers he admires.
 He serves on the Board of Directors for Goat Hall’s San Francisco Cabaret Opera company and is co-director of the Bay Area’s Festival of Contemporary Music now in its twelfth year.
+He served first as assistant-editor, then as editor of SCION over the past five years.
+SCION, the Society of Composers, Inc., Online News is a web-based listing of opportunities for composers available on the SCI website.
+If you are advertising a call for scores, competition, commission, fellowship, residency, open position, or other opportunity for composers, SCION can help get the word out to SCI’s membership.
+All submissions will be considered.

 Journal of Music Scores Editor

-In collaboration with the SCI Submission Coordinator, the SCI Journal of Music Scores administers the publication of SCI Journal of Musical Scores.
+In collaboration with the SCI Submission Coordinator, the SCI Journal of Music Scores Editor administers the publication of SCI Journal of Musical Scores.
 The Editor collects composer biographical sketches, program notes, and contracts for the publication, and prepares a camera-ready copy for the publisher.

 Composer Anne Neikirk is drawn to creative processes that involve interdisciplinary work.
 Her background in vocal music instilled a particular interest in the relationship between music and the written word.
 Past awards and grants include the Presser Music Award, an American Composers Forum Subito Grant, and inclusion in the Society of Composers CD Series.
 Neikirk has presented her work at conferences including those of the Society of Composers, the College Music Society, the Society of Electroacoustic Music in the United States, and the American Harp Society, among others.
 Her music is distributed by ADJ•ective New Music, LLC, and she is a member of the ADJ•ective Composers’ Collective.
+Dr. Neikirk received her DMA in Composition from Temple University, preceded by an MM from Bowling Green State University and a BA in Music from Hamilton College.
+Upon completing her education, she worked as an adjunct faculty member at Temple University and at the University of Delaware.
+In 2016 she began as an Assistant Professor of Composition/Theory at Norfolk State University in Virginia.
+She has served on the Executive Boards of the College Music Society (Northeast and Mid-Atlantic Chapters) and the Society of Composers, Inc.

 CD Series Editor